 Effect: Net depreciable capital assets, including right-of-use assets, and related expenses were not calculated accurately.
+Financed purchase leases were incorrectly included in right-of-use accounts.
 This resulted in misstatement of interim financial statements and corrections at year-end.

-Recommendation: Management should read all agreements with lease criteria and correctly record the associated assets, liabilities, and expenses.
+Recommendation: Management should read all agreements with lease criteria and correctly record the associated assets, liabilities, and expenses